 - Subscribe to get an email every Thursday with simple play trips & tips.
 It’s free, free, free!

-- Follow my Fun Orange County Parks page on Facebook
+- Join in on my Fun Orange County Parks page (where we talk local park info) on Facebook

 - If you ever find a park that I don’t have on the site or if you want to write for the blog, please consider sending photos and contributing so I can post for others (see How to Be a Volunteer Park Reporter).